7.5 Mental health

 Community health services for children and youth are still underdeveloped, there is a lack of professional staff particularly in schools, as well as lack of child and adolescent psychiatrists, child and adolescent psychologists and social workers.

-The most important challenge at present is introduction of mental health preventive programs for youth in schools, as an opportunity to support young people prior to onset or at the early stage of mental health problems.
-Mental health prevention in schools is of particular importance, facilitating the process of further professional orientation and psychological adaptation of the student to the workplace activities.
+The most important challenge at present is the introduction of mental health programs for youth in schools, as an opportunity to support young people prior to onset or at the early stage of mental health problems.
+Mental health in schools is of particular importance, facilitating the process of further professional orientation and psychological adaptation of the student to the workplace activities.

 In most of the faculties in North Macedonia there is no psychologist at all, but there are rare exceptions.
 Thus, recently (2018) University "St. Kliment Ohridski"- Bitola (Универзитет Св.Климент Охридски Битола) founded the first psychological counseling center for students.
 The main objective of the counseling center is to promote mental health among students by developing healthy lifestyles, fostering resentment, and assisting in resolving current and developmental problems.
 Students have the opportunity for individual or group psychological counseling, psycho-educational workshops as well as workshops for the development of life skills.
 Currently there are 2 centers within the University, one in Faculty of Security- Skopje, and second one in the Kredo center in Bitola.

 Due to the COVID-19 and its potential reflection on the mental health, professors from the same University provided free call center for all students who would like to discuss with psychologist regarding the situation with pandemic.
 At the end of 2020, they also organized free webinar on topic “Mental health of students during COVID - 19”.
 This webinar was supported by the National Platform of the Chamber of Psychologists.